ehmicky/cross-platform-node-guide/README.md

 [`process.kill()`](https://nodejs.org/api/process.html#process_process_kill_pid_signal)
 can use either.
 It is possible to convert between both using [`os.constants.signals`](https://nodejs.org/api/os.html#os_signal_constants).
-However it is more portable to use signal names instead of integer constants.
+However it is more cross-platform to use signal names instead of integer constants.

 Using a negative argument with [`process.kill()`](https://nodejs.org/api/process.html#process_process_kill_pid_signal)